-Welcome to E2open Blogs!, an interactive forum where the E2open community can exchange ideas about the latest trends, technologies, and topics of contention in the supply chain world.
+Welcome to the E2open Blog, an interactive forum where the E2open community can exchange ideas about the latest trends, technologies, and topics of contention in the supply chain world.
 Here's where we share relevant news, useful insights, industry best practices, and lessons learned in the field—and we welcome your feedback and participation.
 Comment, ask questions, make recommendations, and collaborate with us to solve today’s most pressing supply chain challenges.

 As globalization and outsourcing have extended supply chains, critical information has begun to exist more and more outside of the four walls of a single enterprise, increasing the importance of getting access to timely and accurate data from your partners.

 Ask yourself: what is “supply chain visibility?”
 If, like most, you think it is simply about knowing where your shipments are, then you should keep reading.

 As you might know, the need to manage a multi-tier value chain (e.g., OEM, outsourced manufacturers, suppliers, third-party logistics providers, etc.) isn’t just becoming more common, but the management itself is also becoming more complex.
 In order to evaluate the performance of your multi-tier supply chain, ask yourself these three questions.